the8bitbyte/website-backend/README.md

 ### Potental issue

-I’m aware this could lead to issues with VPNs.
-Someone could use a VPN to repeatedly increment the counter, and if someone already visited the website using the same VPN server as you, the view wouldn’t be counted.
+I’m aware this could lead to issues with VPNs. ~~Someone could use a VPN to repeatedly increment the counter~~, and if someone already visited the website using the same VPN server as you, the view wouldn’t be counted.
 Despite this, the percentage of users on a VPN is low, so I’m not too concerned.

+(added vpn detection)